 Why this project?

 Global catastrophic risks include nuclear war, extreme pandemics, and supervolcanic eruptions, among other threats.
 Research, and recent experiences with disasters such as the Covid-19 pandemic and Russian invasion of Ukraine, indicate that should global catastrophes eventuate, the cascading global impacts could be severe.
-The consequences could be devastating for Aotearoa NZ, plausibly making it difficult to sustain industrial society.
-This runs counter to some views that ‘safe havens’ like NZ or Australia might be relatively less impacted in some global catastrophes.

 The risk is that a major catastrophe disrupts climate, trade, or other global systems, to the point that industry is unable to function, leading to massive food, energy, manufacturing, and societal disruption.